Why Some Blog Writers Become Incredibly Popular and You Can, Too.

 Most blogs share information we may already know or have read somewhere else before.
 It’s a spin or alternate view that makes us pause.

-And yet, what makes the real difference is how they tell their stories.
+What makes the real difference is how they tell their stories.
 You can count on them telling their stories in their own personal way, each and every time.

 It’s in their voice where the wand is waved, the connection is made and where the content truly comes to life.

 The magic is in their voice.
 The magic is their voice.
+They provoke us to think.

 It’s about you